 - Hoops to hold bags open (these are an additional loan option).

-Please note that we are currently loaning litter picking equipment in accordance with current Covid-19 restrictions and advice and applications will be assessed on a case by case basis.
+We are currently loaning litter picking equipment in accordance with current Covid-19 restrictions and advice.
+Applications will be assessed on a case by case basis.

-We strongly recommend that you read our guidance carefully before undertaking your litter picking event.
+We strongly recommend that you read our guidance and advice notes below before undertaking your litter picking event.
 Please ensure that you brief all volunteers on health and safety issues and any risks involved prior to the event taking place.